yashayang/Yira-software/README.md

 ### Create Phase

-User can create new phase by clicking on the plus sign at the most right side of the all the phases.
+User can create new phase by clicking on the plus sign at the most right end of all the phases.

 ![image](https://user-images.githubusercontent.com/1794317/205206519-dee29a43-2041-4d76-b8f1-6a84b07de727.png)